GuildOfCalamity/AnimatedCircles/README.md

 - An animated circle demo using scale animations.
 - I see this animaton everywhere on the interwebs these days so I figured I'd regenerate it using **WinUI3**.
-- This is a reusable control that can be added to any **WinUI3** project.
+- This is a reusable [UserControl](https://learn.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.usercontrol?view=winrt-26100) that can be added to any **WinUI3** project.

 ![Icon](Source/Assets/Screenshot.png)